The Bible says in

 the ships, which though they be so great, and are driven of fierce winds, yet

-what goes into its mouth.
-An entire ship is also turned one way or another by the rudder,
+just by what goes into its mouth.
+An entire ship is also turned one way or another by the

-which is so much smaller than the rest of the ship.
-The way that you go in life
+rudder, which is so much smaller than the rest of the ship.
+The way that you go

-in the next will largely be determined by what you say.
-What you say creates an
+life and in the next will largely be determined by what you say.
+What you say

-atmosphere that has a lot to do with what happens to you.
-What you say sets a
+creates an atmosphere that has a lot to do with what happens to you.
+What you

-direction that the rest of your body and the rest of your life will surely
+say sets a direction that the rest of your body and the rest of your life will

-follow.
-Make sure that you say good things and true things and positive things,
+surely follow.
+Make sure that you say good things and true things and positive

-and make sure that you say things that build up and encourage faith and hope
+things, and make sure that you say things that build up and encourage faith and

-and love.
-The words that you choose to use will make all the difference in the
+hope and love.
+The words that you choose to use will make all the difference in

 James will have much more to say about the tongue in the rest of